Substrates for Tortoise Enclosures

 Coconut husk substrates

-Allergy wise, coconut husk coir substrate is one of the least irritating indoor substrates.
-It is available in loose or compressed form.
+Cconut coir substrate is available in loose or compressed form.
 When wet, this finely ground coconut substrate resembles coffee grounds.
 The expandable coconut coir is the cheapest.
 It comes as a compressed brick that will multiply in volume when soaked in warm water.

 The quality of coconut husk products varies by the company.
 Some products are ground finer (coir) while others are coarser with longer fiber "hairs" (fiber).
 Some are almost odor free, while others smell more.
 Try different brands to see which one you like the best.